 Likewise, one of the three studies in “Opera” refers to the subject matter of the previous section.
 The article by Krzysztof Olszak entitled Independence and impartiality in the judiciary in the light of legal regulations and case law attempts to summarize the European and national case law on the interpretation of concepts from its title.
-Legal rules constitute the starting point for the author, while the applied method consists in uncovering the meaning of these terms in the light of the case law and select- ed doctrinal opinions.
-The study is from December 2019.
-The terms “independence” (PL: niezawisłość), “independence” (PL:niezależność) and “impartiality” (PL: bezstronność) are not only of theoretical and practical importance, but also widely discussed, and there is no sign that this state of affairs is going to change in the near future.
+Legal rules constitute the starting point for the author, while the applied method consists in uncovering the meaning of these terms in the light of the case law and selected doctrinal opinions.
+The study is from November 2019 (since then several judgments and articles have appeared on this subject).
+The terms “independence” (PL: niezawisłość), “independence” (PL: niezależność) and “impartiality” (PL: bezstronność) are not only of theoretical and practical importance, but also widely discussed, and there is no sign that this state of affairs is going to change in the near future.
 We hope that this article will initiate a series of publications on the meaning of other concepts equally relevant to the functioning of the legal system.

 Political issues are considered in Krystyna Potapenko’s text regarding the limits of the principle “the end justifies the means” in the philosophy of Nicolas Machiavelli.

 The author criticizes the modern understanding of Machiavellianism and points out that it has little in common with Machiavelli’s original views.
 According to the author, the boundaries of the principle are: public interest, selection of a lesser evil and the justified use of immoral means during the war.
 The author draws attention to the fact that the Italian thinker opted for the general good, rather than the good of the ruler as his main objective.
 The findings are then referred to both the views of the era and to contemporary realities.